JRMurr/JRMurr.github.io/src/content/blog/vibe-coding-a-type-checkerlsp-for-nix.md

 For Nixos/HomeManager module we auto type the pkgs, lib, and config args.

-For `callPackage` we "splat out" pkgs on the files inner lambda so you should hopefully get types on all the inputs from the stubs.
+The `callPackage` context types files that are "callPackage"able (e.g. `{ stdenv, fetchurl, lib, ... }: <some derivation build>`).
+Here we use the types from the `pkgs` module in the stubs to type each lambda param.

 The context (and other tix config) can be set in a `tix.toml`.
-For example I have this in my nixos config repo
+For example I have this in my [nixos config repo](https://github.com/JRMurr/NixOsConfig/blob/main/tix.toml)

 ```toml
 [context.nixos]